 Visiting Artist SeriesMiranda Cuckson & Nunc

-Since its successful inaugural concert in 2007 in New York City, Nunc has presented programs of vividly juxtaposed music each season and given celebrated world and United States premieres by composers such as Stefano Gervasoni, David Rakowski, Michael Hersch and Ralph Shapey.
-In addition to self-producing events at diverse venues in New York, Nunc has performed as invited guest ensemble at the Contempo series at University of Chicago, the Institute for Advanced Study at Princeton University, the University of Wisconsin-Madison, and the Teatro Colón in Buenos Aires, Argentina.
+Since its successful inaugural concert in 2007 in New York City – “these musicians are so thoroughly at home with [the repertory] that they made even the toughest of these works sing” (New York Times) – Nunc has presented distinctively curated programs of vividly juxtaposed music and given celebrated world and United States premieres by composers including Stefano Gervasoni, David Rakowski, Michael Hersch, Ileana Perez Velazquez, Diego Tedesco, David Fulmer, Jonathan Dawe and Ralph Shapey.
+In addition to self-producing events at diverse venues in New York, Nunc has performed as invited guest ensemble at National Sawdust in Brooklyn, the Teatro Colón in Buenos Aires, the Contempo series at University of Chicago, the Institute for Advanced Study at Princeton University, Shepherd School of Music at Rice University, the University of Wisconsin-Madison, Vanderbilt University in Nashville and Peabody Institute in Baltimore.
 In the summer of 2014, Nunc gave the acclaimed premiere of Michael Hersch’s opera On the Threshold of Winter at the Brooklyn Academy of Music.
-Recent projects include a several-days residency at Williams College, a concert (including three premieres) at National Sawdust in Brooklyn, performances at Vanderbilt University in Nashville and Peabody Conservatory in Baltimore, and recordings of music by Ileana Perez Velazquez.

-Nunc was founded by artistic director Miranda Cuckson in 2007, as an occasional concert series called “Transit Circle” (a type of telescope).
+Nunc was founded by Artistic Director violinist Miranda Cuckson as an occasional concert series called “Transit Circle” (a type of telescope).
 It was renamed Nunc (the Latin word for “now”) and incorporated as a not-for-profit organization in 2012.
-Nunc is devoted to presenting high-caliber performances of music of current, recent and older eras.
-Distinctive programming highlights innovations and contributions.
-By including contemporary compositions in a context of historical continuity and evolution, Nunc enhances our sense of immediacy of the present and reveals the interrelation of works across time and divergent philosophies.
-Comprising a flexible collection of performers and artists, rather than a fixed ensemble roster, Nunc exposes listeners to important styles and developments including those of our own day.
+Comprising a flexible collection of performers and artists, rather than a fixed ensemble roster, Nunc is devoted to presenting high-caliber performances of music and highlighting innovations and compositional contributions.